Old Mill

 Clients

-We also regularly obtain feedback from our clients on services levels, both via our Client Advisory Panels and the use of regular client surveys.
-Pleasingly, in our most recent survey, clients gave Old Mill an average score of 4.4 out of 5 for quality of service, with written feedback making it clear how much our clients value the personal relationships they have with our employees.
+We also regularly obtain feedback from our clients on service levels, both via our Client Advisory Panels and the use of client surveys.

 Employees

-Our employee engagement starts even before an employee’s first day with Old Mill – every new joiner receives a welcome phone call from our Chief Executive the week before they start.
+We believe strongly in having open engagement with all employees across the Group.
+This engagement starts even before an employee’s first day with Old Mill – every new joiner receives a welcome phone call the week before they start with us.

-In terms of ongoing engagement, there are regular team social events, ranging from go-karting to quiz nights to office BBQs.
+In terms of ongoing engagement, there are regular team social events, ranging from go-karting to quiz nights to team meals out.
+We also hold annual Christmas and Summer parties, to which all employees are invited.

 We also consider it important to promote and celebrate the successes and achievements of our employees.
 For example, every year we hold a “Long service and Exam passes” celebratory lunch in November.
-Having been forced to hold these virtually for the last two years, this time we were able to revert to a real-world celebration.
-Nearly 50 employees attended the event which, amongst other things, celebrated those who had successfully completed their Accountancy, Tax and Financial Planning qualifications, as well as others who had reached the milestones of 10, 15, 20 and 25 years’ service with Old Mill.
+It is always an incredibly proud moment to see how many employees attend this lunch, and especially to see how many are celebrating reaching the amazing milestones of 20 and 25 years’ service with us.

 Shareholders